Changes in DNF CLI compared to YUM¶

 with DNF to skip all unavailable packages or packages with broken dependencies given to DNF

 without raising an error causing the whole operation to fail.
 This behavior can be set as default

 For upgrade command:

-The semantics that was supposed to trigger in Yum with
+The semantics that were supposed to trigger in YUM with

 dnf update as a default.
 There is no need to use